MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 ### CustomerProfile

 This table contains the unified customer profile from Customer Insights.
 The schema for a unified customer profile depends on the entities and attributes used in the data unification process.
 A customer profile schema usually contains a subset of the attributes from the [Common Data Model definition of CustomerProfile](/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/solutions/customerinsights/customerprofile).
+For the B-to-B scenario, the customer profile contains unified accounts, and the schema usually contains a subset of the attributes from the [Common Data Model definition of Account](/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/account).

 ### ContactProfile